- Alleviate the impact on financial aid

 - Control the money and choose among many investment options

 Whether you've got toddlers, teenagers, or even grandchildren, one thing is certain: Paying for college seems to get more expensive every year.
-Given that the average annual cost (tuition, fees, and room and board) for a four-year, in-state public college is $20,090 for the 2016-2017 tuition year, and $45,370 per year for a four-year private college,1 it's no surprise that college expenses can be overwhelming.
+Given that the average annual cost (tuition, fees, and room and board) for a 4-year, in-state public college is $20,770 for the 2017-2018 tuition year, and $46,950 per year for a 4-year private college,1 it's no surprise that college expenses can be overwhelming.

-Understanding the ins and outs of a 529 college savings plan may help you unlock one of the biggest bangs for your college-savings buck.
+Understanding the ins and outs of a 529 savings plan may help you unlock one of the biggest bangs for your education-savings buck.

 A 529 college savings account offers many advantages

-While there are several ways to save for college—such as opening a custodial account (Uniform Gifts to Minors Act [UGMA]/Uniform Transfers to Minors Act [UTMA] account), a Coverdell Education Savings Account (ESA), or even setting money aside in a taxable account (see the detailed chart below)—the potential advantages of a 529 college savings plan distinguish it from the rest.
+While there are several ways to save for college—such as opening a custodial account (Uniform Gifts to Minors Act [UGMA]/Uniform Transfers to Minors Act [UTMA] account), a Coverdell Education Savings Account (ESA), or even setting money aside in a taxable account (see the detailed chart below)—the potential advantages of a 529 savings plan may help you save for your child's education.

-Designed specifically to help pay for qualified costs associated with higher education, a 529 college savings plan is a tax-advantaged account that allows for distributions to pay for things like tuition, fees, books, supplies, and any approved equipment the student may need to study at accredited institutions.
+Designed specifically to help pay for qualified costs associated with education, a 529 savings plan is a tax-advantaged account that allows for distributions to pay for tuition expenses at the elementary or high school level or for college-level education and beyond.
+At the college or graduate level, funds from a 529 plan can be used for things like tuition, fees, books, supplies, and any approved equipment the student may need to study at accredited institutions.
 In addition, you can take distributions for room and board, as long as the beneficiary of the plan is attending the school at least part time.
 When 529 funds are used for these qualified purposes, there is no federal income tax on investment gains (no capital gains tax, ordinary income tax, or Medicare surtax).

 Typically, a parent or grandparent opens the account and names a child or other loved one as the beneficiary.
 Each plan is sponsored by an individual state, often in conjunction with a financial services company that manages the plan, although you don’t have to be a resident of a particular state to invest in its plan.